julianbaltuttis/bachelor_thesis/Work Files/Expose.md

 ## Research Question

-- How do existing Semantics compare in evaluating *Weighted Bipolar Argumentation Graphs*?
-- Are current available Semantics for evaluating *Weighted Bipolar Argumentation Graphs* sufficient to analyse the strength of arguments?
-- How do existing Evaluation Semantics compare in regards to their results and satisfaction of axioms?
-- How do existing Semantics for evaluating *Weighted Bipolar Argumentation Graphs* compare in regards to their results and implementation of foundational principles?
+How do existing Semantics for evaluating *Weighted Bipolar Argumentation Graphs* compare in regards to their results and implementations of foundational principles?
-- Do existing Semantics for evaluating *Weighted Bipolar Argumentation Graphs* produce sufficient and reliable results?